Vlosyros/SharkByte/README.md

 ### Scope of Phishing Attack:

 This attack showcases the sophistication of Spear-phishing, displaying how attackers can leverage these attacks to compromise systems, exfiltrate sensitive data, and execute further malicious actions.
 It emphasizes the importance of implementing safeguards for effective detection and response, such as log generation designated to C2 compromised through the SIEM solution, Splunk.

+Now let's get to work.

+## The SharkByte Engagement: